Everything You Need to Know About Co-op Programs as an International Student

 A co-op program can be a great addition to your degree.
 If you're thinking about doing co-op, then here are some benefits to think about:

-- You get to take a break from classrooms
+• You get to take a break from being in classrooms

-What are the negatives of a co-op program?
+What are the downsides of a co-op program?

 A co-op program is not meant for everyone.
-You may decide that you only want to study while in school.
-Here are some negative aspects about a co-op program that you should think about:
+You may decide that you only want to study while in you’re in school.
+Here are some downsides to co-op programs that you should consider:

-- Your degree can take longer to complete
+• Your degree will take longer to complete

 What's next?